jon-mil-92/DisplayHotKeys/README.md

 </div>
 <br />

 This project was created to circumvent the tedious navigation of the Windows settings menus to change display settings.
-With Display Hot Keys, the resolution, bit depth, refresh rate, display scaling mode, and display scale percentage can be changed with user-defined hot keys.
+With Display Hot Keys, the display resolution, bit depth, refresh rate, scaling mode, and scale percentage can be changed with user-defined hot keys.
 This project was created in conjunction with [SetDisplay].

 Common use cases for Display Hot Keys: